 Dive experience: Recommendation: A minimum of 50 hours underwater.
 Nitrox and advanced certifications are also highly recommend.
 The Enriched Air Nitrox course can be taken onboard during the crossing for US$ 250.
 Having experience with currents is also recommended.
 December-May has less strong currents, and is the more advisable period for scuba divers trying to avoid them.
 But in general the recommendations apply to the whole year as strong currents could be present at any time.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of divers per DM is 10), tanks, weights, weightbelt, nitrox fills for enriched air certified divers, return land transfer from San Jose to Puntarenas, personal diver locator (EPIRB).
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of divers per DM is 10), tanks, weights, weightbelt, nitrox fills for enriched air certified divers, return land transfer from San Jose to Puntarenas, personal diver locator (EPIRB), all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 30 per day for BCD, Reg & wetsuit), diving insurance, departure tax (US$ 29), Cocos Island National Park fee (US$ 490) to be paid in advance, US$ 30 charge for an Emergency Evacuation Plan (mandatory), possible fuel surcharge.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 30 per day for BCD, reg & wetsuit), diving insurance, Cocos Island National Park fee (US$ 554) to be paid in advance, potential fuel surcharge (US$ 80).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 How to get there: MV Sea Hunter departs from Puntarenas.
 Guests fly into Costa Rica and overnight in San Jose.
 You will be transferred from your hotel in San Jose between 8 am - 1pm to Puntarenas, provided you stay in a recommended hotel.
 The journey takes 2-3 hours.
 You will be informed of your pick-up time from San Jose.
 Departure times from Puntarenas vary according to the tides, between 10 am - 4 pm.
 For more information see our Costa Rica travel information section.
 The last dive of the trip will be on the second last day of the trip.
 Disembarkation time is 8 am.
 Please wait at least 18 hours before flying after diving.